duckddclown/FishSenseSwift/README.md

 - Image and Data Processing: Involves capturing RGB images, CVPixelBuffer depth/confidence maps, and utilizing the FishSenseRS library for computational tasks like length estimation.
 - AWS Backend: An AWS Lambda function (lambda.py) handles authenticated requests for remote database setup.
 Photo data is intended to be uploaded to an AWS S3/RDS backend via API Gateway.

-## Operational Flow
-1. AR Initialization: The application launches into an AR session managed by ViewController.
-2. Data Acquisition: Upon user-initiated capture:
-   - RGB image, depth map, and confidence map are acquired from the ARFrame.
-   - Fish length estimation and species identification is performed via the FishSenseRS library.
-   - The RGB image is persisted to the local file system.
-   - A PhotoModel instance is populated and saved to the local SQLite database via DatabaseModel.
-3. Local Data Review: Users can review captured photos in PhotoViewController.
-4. Cloud Synchronization:
-   - Activation of the "Upload" function triggers DatabaseModel.createRemoteDatabase() (invoking AWS Lambda) to ensure remote table readiness.
-   - DatabaseModel.syncPhotosToAWS() then retrieves local data, base64 encodes binary blobs, and transmits it to an AWS API Gateway endpoint for storage.

-## Contributing
-1. Fork the repository
-2. Create your feature branch (`git checkout -b feature/newFeature`)
-3. Commit your changes (`git commit -m 'Add some newFeature'`)
-4. Push to the branch (`git push origin feature/newFeature`)
-5. Open a Pull Request

-## License
-This project is licensed under the MIT License - see the LICENSE file for details.

 ## Contact
 For any questions or concerns, please open an issue in the GitHub repository.